 We can’t wait!
 Miniskirts, bell-bottoms and the Brady house forever!

 We are beyond excited to share our sneak peek inside HGTV's groovalicous renovation of the iconic '70s home used in the opening credits of classic TV family sitcom, The Brady Bunch (1969-74, ABC).

 Although the interior scenes were originally shot on soundstage sets, now, thanks to the hard work of all six Brady kid actors and teams from HGTV including Property Brothers Drew and Jonathan Scott, a re-boot could be filmed right here!
 You can see the whole process on A Very Brady Renovation, premiering in September 9th on HGTV.

 The six actors who played the 'Brady Bunch' kids are working with design experts to restore the midcentury house.

 We toured the house, in the San Fernando Valley suburbs of Los Angeles, after it was completely gutted and each room from the show perfectly recreated in full 1970s splendor.
 "It's retro, retro, retro.
 It's awesome," says Barry Williams who played confident, athletic eldest son, Greg.
 "But probably the thing that is the most enjoyable is it's an excuse for us to be together."

 Check out our gallery above, with the "Bradys" and the"Brothers" as guides.
 We'll have more pics (The orange and avocado kitchen!
 The girls' pink bedroom!), and insight from this hardworking crew closer to the premiere.

-A Very Brady Renovation, Premieres September 2019, HGTV
+A Very Brady Renovation, Series Premiere, Monday, September 9, 9/8c, HGTV